hightech-lowlife/hightech-lowlife.github.io/projects/016_akira_laptop_part2/016_akira_laptop_part2.md

 This is part 2 of transforming my cheapo stock Lenovo Thinkpad X230 into an AKIRA themed iconic red machine (Kaneda's Bike)

-In this final part we implement a really cool mod made by the Russian bada$$ Nitrocaster, you can pick up this mod here on his website: https://nitrocaster.me/store/x220-x230-fhd-mod-kit.html this mod allows you to stuff in a full HD panel into your tiny 12.5" X230, the panel I put in here (LG LP125WF4-SPB1) looks INCREDIBLE!
+In this final part we implement a really cool mod made by the Russian bada$$ Nitrocaster, you can pick up this mod here on his website: https://nitrocaster.me/store/x220-x230-fhd-mod-kit.html this mod allows you to stuff in a full HD panel into your tiny 12.5" X230, the panel I put in here (LG LP125WF4-SPB1) looks *incredible*!

 Also on the dockett is upgrading from 8GB of mismatched *blechhh* ram, to 16GB of matching ram!
 We're also tossing in a 240GB MSATA SSD, I threw in a new 500GB SSD for data, and finally a Korean X220 keyboard!